 Document Their Choices

 Once you agree to be someone’s health care agent, your loved one will need to put it in writing.
-They can do this by completing a Health Care Proxy form.
-Forms are available from their healthcare provider at Memorial Sloan Kettering (MSK), a Patient Representative, or on the websites listed at the end of this resource.
+They can do this by filling out a Health Care Proxy form.
+They can get the form from their healthcare provider or a Patient Representative at MSK.
+They can also get the form from the websites listed at the end of this resource.

-In New York, a Health Care Proxy form becomes valid once it’s signed and dated in front of 2 witnesses.
-Anyone who is 18 years of age or older can be a witness, but a health care agent cannot be a witness.
-Witnesses will also need to sign the form.
-You do not need a lawyer or a notary to complete this form.
+In New York State, a Health Care Proxy form becomes legal once your loved one signs and dates it.
+They must sign and date the form in front of 2 witnesses.
+Anyone who is age 18 or older can be a witness, except the health care agent.
+Your loved one’s witnesses will also need to sign and date the form.
+Your loved one does not need a lawyer or a notary to fill out the form.

 - A copy of your loved one’s completed Health Care Proxy form and any other advance directive documents they filled out.

-- The names and contact information of your loved one’s healthcare providers.
+- The names and contact information of their healthcare providers.

-- Make sure that your loved one’s healthcare providers have your contact information.
+- Make sure their providers have your name and contact information.

-If you have any questions about advance care planning, speak with your healthcare team.
-You can also speak with a staff member from our Patient Representatives office by calling 212-639-7202.
+If you have questions about advance care planning, talk with your loved one’s care team.
+You can also talk with a staff member from our Patient Representatives Department by calling 212-639-7202.

-Provides many resources for advance care planning, including Health Care Proxy forms from any state.
+This organization has many resources for advance care planning, including a Health Care Proxy form from every state.

 State of New Jersey Department of Health Website

-Information about advance care planning in general and specific to New Jersey.
+This website has general information about advance care planning and information specific to New Jersey.